Nicky McLeod, Breathing Educator

 Nicky trained with Glenn White of the Buteyko Breathing Clinic in Auckland, New Zealand’s only Practitioner Trainer.
 She undertook further training in Australia with Tess Graham, Physiotherapist, Buteyko Practitioner and author of Snoring and Sleep Apnoea and Anxiety and Panic.
-In 2021 she began one year of advanced training with Russian Practitioner, Misha Sakharoff.
+In 2021 she completed one year of advanced training with Russian Practitioner, Misha Sakharoff.
 She is a member of the Buteyko Institute of Breathing and Health (BIBH).

 My Own Breathing Journey

 When I committed to train as a practitioner I had not done a breathing retraining course nor did I know anyone who had.
 I had read everything I could find about the Buteyko Method and it made a lot of sense.
 It was soundly based in science and there were many positive reviews on Glenn’s website.